DanielleJadine/Introduction-To-JavaScript/README.md

 -Sails.js is a modern, MVC (Model-View-Controller) framework for building data-driven web applications in Node.js.
 It's designed to make it easy to build custom, enterprise-grade Node.js applications.
  # Socket.oi
 Socket.io: Socket.io is a real-time web socket library for Node.js that enables bidirectional communication between web clients and servers.
 It provides a simple API for handling events and managing connections, making it ideal for building chat applications, multiplayer games, and real-time dashboards.
+# React.Js
+# What is React.js?
+-React is a popular JavaScript library used for building user interfaces (UI) in web applications.
+It was developed by Facebook and released to the public in 2013.
+React is known for its efficiency, scalability, and component-based architecture, which makes it easier to build complex UIs by breaking them down into reusable and modular components.
+-The core idea behind React is the concept of a virtual DOM (Document Object Model).
+The virtual DOM is a lightweight representation of the actual DOM, which is a tree-like structure that represents the HTML elements of a web page.
+React uses this virtual DOM to efficiently update and render components.
+-When building a React application, you define components, which are reusable building blocks of the UI.
+Each component represents a part of the user interface and can have its own state and properties.
+State represents the data that can change over time, while properties (props) are immutable values passed to a component from its parent component.
+-React uses a declarative syntax, which means you describe how your UI should look based on its current state, and React takes care of updating the actual DOM to reflect the desired state.
+When the state of a component changes, React efficiently updates only the necessary parts of the DOM, minimizing the number of actual manipulations and improving performance.
+# Reactjs.org documentation site